Bunch theory: working notes on applications, axioms and models: Model

 \( \, \llbracket s \, × \, t\rrbracket ^\nu (\rho ) \, = \, \{ \, choice(\llbracket s\rrbracket ^\nu (\rho )) \, × \, choice(\llbracket t\rrbracket ^\nu (\rho )) \, \} \, \)

-For the denotation of $choice(s)$ we form the term $choice(\llbracket s\rrbracket ^\nu (\rho ))$ in the semantic universe, since this will have the value we intend for $s$ under environment $\rho $ in our source language.
-If this value is a non-empty set, we take the choice of this term, and form the singleton set containing this element.
-Else the denotation is an empty set.
+For the denotation of $choice(s)$, we identify the special cases in which $s$ has denotation $\{ \, \}$ or $\{\{\}\}$ which correspond to $s$ being $null$ or the empty set respectively.
+In these cases $choice(s)$ will be $null$ and its denotation will be the empty set.
+Otherwise we form the term $choice(\llbracket s\rrbracket ^\nu (\rho ))$ in the semantic universe, since this will have the value we intend for $s$ under environment $\rho $ in our target language.
+We take the choice of this term and our denotation is the singleton set containing this element.

 $ $